 So, what’s next?

-So, informed by our flawless approach to fashion product copy, here are Siblinc’s four top tips for making sure M&S continues to appease loyal customers while tempting in a whole new band of fashion shoppers with great product descriptions.
+Here are Siblinc’s four top tips for making sure M&S continues to tempt in a whole new band of fashion shoppers with great product descriptions.

 Keep up the good work

-While reviewing the UK’s biggest department stores in terms of how they manage their product copy, we identified M&S as doing pretty darn well when it comes to ticking off the essential elements of good product descriptions.
+While reviewing the UK’s biggest department stores on how they manage their product copy, we identified M&S as doing pretty well when it comes to ticking off the essential elements of good product descriptions.
 Their copy has a balanced mix of creative styling suggestions, extremely detailed fit information and transparent composition details.